micans/bash-utils/README.md

 ## Stream compute on rows/columns in tabular data.

-  Filter rows, select and update columns, combine and compute new columns with `pick`.
-It supports algebraic operations as well as string operations and regular expressions in both filter conditions and computation.
-I've made several versions over the years (most called `recol`).
+  `pick` can be thought of as a hybrid of (unix) `cut`, `R` and `awk`.
+It can select columns like `cut`, but allows doing so either by column name or column index;
+  it understands the concept of a header line.
+Column names or indexes become variables; these variables can be used to create new columns using arithmetic or string operations, or to update an existing column.
+  The same variables can be used in conditional expressions to filter rows of interest.

+  `pick` is the latest incarnation of a concept that I've attempted and failed at many times over the years.
+The recent ones were all called `recol`.
 This is the first one that is fun to use with an implementation not bordering on hideous, although the commit history of pick reveals a fairly hideous detour and slow winding way to a concise implementation.

-  Column operations and row clauses are *expressed in column names for tables with a header line* or indexes otherwise.
-Row filtering can reference derived columns, derived columns can utilise earlier derived columns, and derived columns can be included in the output.

   The interface is a tiny command-line format to describe column selection, row filtering, and derived column computation.
 It was designed to avoid shell meta characters as much as possible.
 Derived columns are computed in a tiny stack language that accepts column names (`:<name>`), constant values (`^<value>`) and operators (`,<op>`).

+  `pick` and `hissyfit` are a powerful combination.
+I aim to either find a good terminal scatterplot script or add it myself for unmitigated textual science joy.

 ```
    # pick columns foo bar from data.txt.